openamundsen/openamundsen-examples/rofental/README.md

 # Model setup Rofental

-openAMUNDSEN spatial setup for the research catchment Rofental (Ötztal Alps, Austria), spatial resolutions 50m and 100m, meteorological and validation data from 2013 to Aug.
-2023.
+openAMUNDSEN setup including ice and firn initialization for the research catchment Rofental (Ötztal Alps, Austria), spatial resolutions 50 and 100 m, meteorological and validation data from 09/2013 to 08/2023.

 To run this example, execute the `rofental.py` script from within the current directory.
 Further documentation for installing and configuring the model can be found at [doc.openamundsen.org](https://doc.openamundsen.org).